willyboy/node-zipstream/README.md

         ZipStream.addFile(inputStream, options, callback)

 Adds a file to the ZIP stream.
 At his moment, options must contain "name".
+If the "store" option is set to true, the file will be added uncompressed.

         ZipStream.finalize(callback(bytes written))